lgodard/outliers-interquartile-range/README.md

 ## Acknowledgments

-The main work (quartiles calculation) is done through the `summary` package.
+The main work (quartiles calculation) is done through the [summary](https://github.com/AndreasMadsen/summary#readme) package.
-Many thanks to the author
+Many thanks to the author.

 ## License